andytudhope/africa/docs/essays/colourful-people.md

+---
 title: All The Colourful People

-description: An essay which discusses colourful and grey people, and how to stand beside one another in such a way that we can help the other turn to face the light in such a way that they refract it to produce the full rainbow spectrum.
+description: 'How to stand beside one another in such a way that we can help the other turn to face the light in such a way that we refract it to produce the full rainbow spectrum.'
+image: ./img/enso.png
+---

 # All The Colourful People